 - Add the wine or vinegar.

-- Give it a stir, wait for a beat or two, then add 1 glass of hot water.
+- Give it a stir, wait for a beat or two, then add the diced tomatoes and 1 glass of hot water.

 - Add pepper to taste.

 - Let it simmer for about 90 minutes or until the octopus is tender.
 Give it a stir from time to time just to make sure it doesn’t stick to the bottom of the pot.

 - Ninety minutes later: add 3 glasses of hot water.